Credfin-Australia/credfin-client-node/README.md

     })

 ```
-### Note to find relevant find bundle webhooks must have previously been configured
+### Note Bundle webhooks must have previously been configured

 ### Client Methods